mmavko/gury/THISFORK.markdown

 3. Gury object's "update()" method now is passed the following arguments:
     - gury (Gury instance)
     - time (milliseconds from the beginning of the animation)
-    - delta (current animation frame duration)
+    - delta (current frame duration)
     - count (current frame number)
 All this data is calculated for the current object (i.e. if it was paused for example).

 4. Gury's "play(interval)" method now has default argument.
 Default is 14 ms (i.e. up to 72 FPS).